 1. Each employee in the bargaining unit shall be deemed to be a Union Member unless opting out of membership by written notice to the Union before the end of the fourth (4th) week of appointment.
 Each Union Member will thereby agree to comply with the aims, principles and policies of the TSSU, and shall be entitled to full membership status.
 When a Member becomes unemployed that Member shall retain full membership rights for two full semesters following the last semester worked.
-Members unemployed for more than two full semesters from their last dues payment, and others not employed in the bargaining unit, may maintain membership rights by paying three dollars (\$3.00) per month, or twelve dollars (\$12.00) at the beginning of the semester for a period of four (4) semesters.
-After this period, members are prohibited from holding office and/or membership in Standing Committees, and shall retain no voting privileges.
+Members unemployed for more than two full semesters from their last dues payment, and others not employed in the bargaining unit, may maintain membership rights by paying three dollars (\$3.00) per month, or twelve dollars

-- 2. Salaried Officers pay dues and shall be considered members of the Bargaining Unit, for the purposes of membership in the Union, for the duration of their term in office.
+- (\$12.00) at the beginning of the semester for a period of four (4) semesters.
+Individuals on a TSSU seniority list shall be entitled to extend their membership at the same rate as long as they remain on a TSSU seniority list.
+After this period, members are prohibited from holding office and/or membership in Standing Committees, and shall retain no voting privileges. - 2.
+Salaried Officers pay dues and shall be considered members of the Bargaining Unit, for the purposes of membership in the Union, for the duration of their term in office.
 For the purposes of membership, Salaried Officers shall also be entitled to the further two full semesters membership.
 Following this two full semester period, they may maintain their membership (up to) a further sixteen (16) months by paying to TSSU three dollars (\$3.00) per month or part thereof. - 3.
 A person shall not use coercion or intimidation of any kind that could reasonably have the effect of compelling or inducing a person to become or to refrain from becoming or to continue or cease to be a member of TSSU.